knative/docs/docs/reference/eventing/eventing-contrib.md

 <tbody>
 <tr>
 <td>
-<code>Status</code></br>
+<code>SourceStatus</code></br>
 <em>
-knative.dev/pkg/apis/duck/v1.Status
+knative.dev/pkg/apis/duck/v1.SourceStatus
 </em>
 </td>
 <td>
 <p>
-(Members of <code>Status</code> are embedded into this type.)
+(Members of <code>SourceStatus</code> are embedded into this type.)
 </p>
-<p>inherits duck/v1alpha1 Status, which currently provides:
+<p>inherits duck/v1 SourceStatus, which currently provides:
 * ObservedGeneration - the &lsquo;Generation&rsquo; of the Service that was last processed by the controller.
-* Conditions - the latest available observations of a resource&rsquo;s current state.</p>
+* Conditions - the latest available observations of a resource&rsquo;s current state.
+* SinkURI - the current active sink URI that has been configured for the Source.</p>
 </td>
 </tr>
 <tr>